-The proposed MDR differs in several important ways from the EU’s current directives for medical devices and active implantable medical devices.
-The most significant changes in the proposed regulation include:
+The MDR differs in several important ways from the EU’s current directives for medical devices and active implantable medical devices.
+The most significant changes in the regulation include:

 - Product scope expansion - The definition of medical devices and active implantable medical devices covered under the MDR will be significantly expanded to include devices that may not have a medical intended purpose, such as coloured contact lenses and cosmetic implant devices and materials.
-Also expected to be included in the scope of the regulation are devices designed for the purpose of “prediction” of a disease or other health condition.
+Also included in the scope of the regulation are devices designed for the purpose of “prediction and prognosis” of a disease or other health condition.

 - Identification of “qualified person” - Device manufacturers will be required to identify at least one person within their organisation who is ultimately responsible for all aspects of compliance with the requirements of the new MDR.
 The organisation must document the specific qualifications of this individual relative to the required tasks.